eizieizi/ise-root/README.md

 # Cisco ISE Root Access

 This repository contains a bash script which allows to escape the CARS vshell of Cisco ISE and therefore allows root access without root patch.
-Normally TAC is needed to change configurations on the file system or databases.
+Normally TAC is needed to do configuration changes on the file system or databases.

 ## Get Root Access